MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 The process of decoding follows the same procedure.

+#### Structures

+The following section is an non-exhaustive list of all structs that are used in the protocol.
+More strucuts may be added in the future.

 ##### Entrant Score

 This struct contains the score for a single team in a match (heat).
 It also contains a byte